Gabriel Arias Player Props: Guardians vs. White Sox

-Gabriel Arias -- batting .290 in his past 10 games -- will be in action for the Cleveland Guardians against the Chicago White Sox, with Mike Clevinger on the hill, on August 4 at 7:10 PM ET.
+Gabriel Arias -- hitting .290 in his past 10 games -- will be in action for the Cleveland Guardians versus the Chicago White Sox, with Michael Kopech on the hill, on August 5 at 7:10 PM ET.

-He had a one-hit performance in his last game (1-for-4) against the Astros.
+In his previous game, he went 1-for-4 with a double and two RBI against the Astros.

 Gabriel Arias Game Info & Props vs. the White Sox